Genivia/ugrep-indexer/README.md

 accuracy might increase the false positive rate of indexing, which can lower search performance.

-Indexing the example from above with level 0 (option `-0`) reduced the indexing storage overhead 8.6 times, from 4243 bytes per file to 490 bytes per file:
+Indexing the example from above with level 0 (option `-0`) reduces the indexing storage overhead 8.6 times, from 4243 bytes per file to only 490 bytes per file:

     12245871 bytes scanned and indexed with 42% noise on average 1317 files indexed in 28 directories